-Recommendation(s): The Cabinet Member for Children, Young People and Education is asked to agree the final Post 16 Transport Policy Statement to be published by 31 May 2018.
+Recommendation(s): The Children's, Young People and Education Cabinet Committee are invited to endorse the proposed policy ahead of a Cabinet Member Decision on the final Post 16 Transport Policy Statement to be published by 31 May 2018.

 1. Introduction